GUIDE 2024

 • Extensive knowledge of how production lines work and how to keep the machinery operating optimally

-While it’s true that most companies are looking for a technician with writing skills, some accept career writers when they’re willing to learn about processes.
+While most companies are looking for technicians with writing skills, some accept career writers who are willing to learn about processes.

 Technical Documents, Reviews, and Reports